QuarkNerd/blog/README.md

 Blog posts can be written in either HTML or markdown.
 Markdown is processed via Kramdown, with the the details of the (very simple) formatting found on [Kramdown website](http://kramdown.gettalong.org/index.html)

+The post name should be formatted as: [Current date: YYYY-MM-DD]-[post name] For example: 2015-11-05-how-to-name-things

 The post meta-data should be located at the top of each as follows:
 ```
 ---